VirtusLab/git-machete/docs/source/cli/slide-out.rst

 Removes the given branch (or multiple branches) from the branch layout.
 If no branch has been specified, current branch is slid out.
-If ``--all-merged`` is specified, all branches that have been removed from the remote are slid out.
+If ``--all-merged`` is specified, all branches that have been removed from the remote are slid out instead.

-Also, if the last branch in the specified chain of ``[<branch> [<branch>]]`` had any children, these child branches are synced to the parent of the first specified branch.
+Also, if the last branch in the specified chain of ``[<branch> [<branch>]]`` had any children, these children are synced to the parent of the first specified branch.
 Sync is performed either by rebase (default) or by merge (if ``--merge`` option passed).

 For example, let's assume the following dependency tree: